ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Has left one trace or record here.
+To hew the rock, or wear the gem,

 Can nothing now avail to them ;
 Here, in this silent cavern, hung But if the page of truth they sought,